pan93412/nx/docs/shared/generators/generator-options.md

     },
     "x-prompt": "What name would you like to use for the library?", "pattern": "^[a-zA-Z].*$"
-  },
+  }
 }
 ```

-`name` will pick the first argument of the command line as the default value of the property `name`.
+`name` will pick the first argument of the command line as the default value.

 Example of `$source: projectName`: